 Budget Rationalisation in Practice

 As with any outsourced support, there is a cost to the provider.
-By utilising workspace analytics, the provider was able to shift left on the cost for support from L3 to L1 and L2.
+By utilising digital experience monitoring, the provider was able to shift left on the cost for support from L3 to L1 and L2.
 By having access to root cause analysis information on end users’ systems, IT was able to significantly reduce the costliest of support calls desk side support by empowering outsourced L1 and L2 teams with both visualised and meaningful data, which in turn improves the experience for their customer’s users.

 This is one of many potential examples of how, with access to the right data, IT is better able to undertake budget rationalisation efforts based on an awareness of their existing environment and a more meaningful way to track success.
 This approach is a critical step in the process of enabling the digital workplace and, ultimately, allowing end users to be more productive by providing IT resources that are better aligned with the workforce’s needs.